rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/staff/teams.md

 ![show_on_screen](https://cloud.githubusercontent.com/assets/8191145/8433023/11cfb8b8-1f61-11e5-9a7d-d4993e2d155e.png)

 Teams will be helpful in reporting and filtering .
-You can sort the tickets as per teams (Ref Section 9.
-Reports)
+You can sort the tickets as per teams (Ref [Section 9.
+Reports](http://docs.rtcamp.com/rtbiz/helpdesk/admin/reports/index.html) for details)